coronalabs/corona-docs/markdown/guide/monetization/monetization/index.markdown

 ## Monetization Methods

-With a <nobr>Corona-built</nobr> app, you have an opportunity to use three primary forms of monetization, or a combination of all of them.
+You have an opportunity to use three primary forms of monetization, or a combination of all of them.

 ### Paid App